 About 70% of researchers are Somalilanders.
 They were split into 2 teams: one working in Hargeisa and the other team worked in Garowe consisting of Puntlanders and 1 guy from Mogadishu.

 Savannah, who is a Research Fellow from the UK and who works with Transparency Solutions, mentored one of the Hargeisa team.
 She is quite fluent in Somali.

 The ceremony is in Hargeisa at OCVP headquarters inside the University of Hargeisa.
 But all the participants from Somaliland and Puntland are sitting together in the hall and took a group photo outside the building.
 They were quite positive actually and at that point during the 3 month training spent considerable amount of time in Hargeisa.

 One of the guys had entered into a friendly discussion with some of us saying the usual mantra; Somalis can work their issues out if outside influences are less.
 I just told him about Sweden-Denmark relations, cousins by blood, where one can live in Sweden and commute to work in Denmark without there being any issues.
 Somalia and Somaliland can become two countries that understand and respect one another and that can benefit through trade with each other.

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com September 16, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com September 16, 2017